Covenant Christian School (the School) is registered with CRICOS (provider number 02943C) to enrol International Students.

 Recruitment of students is conducted at all times in an ethical and responsible manner and is consistent with the requirements of the curriculum.
 Appropriately qualified staff assess the extent to which the applicant is likely to achieve the outcomes of the course based on the applicant’s level of English and academic results.

-Students will be offered a place in the school with minimal English proficiency and placed at a grade level judged by assessing.
-These students will be given a 20-hour introductory programme to assist with assimilation and then be expected to continue to learn the language by ‘immersion’ in the school’s English language environment.
+Students will be offered a place in the school with minimal English proficiency and placed at a grade level normally associated with their age.
+These students are expected to continue to learn the English language by ‘immersion’ in the school’s English language environment.
 They are advised to independently source English-language tutorial materials (at their own cost) if they require further instruction.